pzingg/hyperex/README.md

 those belonging to the card.
 Both background fields and card fields precede the card in the message-passing hierarchy even though the background itself comes after the card.

+Assume a reverse-Polish AST that is an Elixir list of 3-tuples, where the first element in each tuple is a tag (atom), the second element is an integer representing the count of following tuple groups required for an operation of the tuple, and the third element holds optional data.
+So for example, the expression 1 + 4 / 2 would be encoded as [{:add, 2, nil}, {:int, 0, 1}, {:div, 2, nil}, {:int, 0, 4}, {:int, 0, 2}]

+Compose an efficient Elixir function that would transform this into a list of 2-tuples with the same number of items as the original list, but where each tuple now has the total "length" of the the operation, and the data.
+For the example above, the function would produce [{:add, 5}, {:int, 1}, {:div, 3}, {:int, 1}, {:int, 1}]